-Relenza is the trade name of the drug that contains zanamivir, a neuraminidase inhibitor and antiviral drug used in the treatment and prevention of influenza.
-It is an orally inhaled drug, providing direct access to the respiratory system where the influenza virus usually resides and replicates.
+Relenza is the trade name of the drug that contains zanamivir, which is a neuraminidase inhibitor and antiviral drug used in the treatment and prevention of influenza.
+Relenza is an orally inhaled drug, which allows for direct access to the respiratory system where the influenza virus usually resides and replicates.

-Relenza was discovered by Australian company Biota in 1989, who then sold licensing rights to GlaxoSmithKline (GSK) in 1990.
-The drug was made available for public use in 1999 and was the first neuraminidase inhibitor licensed for public use, followed closely by a second drug oseltamivir (trade name Tamiflu) a few months later.
+Relenza was discovered by Australian company Biota in 1989, which then sold licensing rights to GlaxoSmithKline (GSK) in 1990.
+The drug was made available for public use in 1999 and was the first neuraminidase inhibitor licensed for public use, followed closely by a second drug oseltamivir, whose trade name is Tamiflu, a few months later.

 Relenza works by binding to and blocking the active site to the neuraminidase protein of the host cell.
-Its role as a receptor antagonist inhibits the influenza virus from being able to escape the host cell when the resources are completed.
-As a result, the virus dies along with the host cell and is unable to continue replicating the virus in subsequent host cells.
+Its role as a receptor antagonist inhibits the influenza virus from being able to escape the host cell when intracellular resources are depleted.
+As a result, the virus dies, along with the host cell, thereby eliminating the virus from replicating in other host cells.

 In contrast to other neuraminidase inhibitors such as Tamiflu, there have been no strains of influenza to date that have shown signs of resistance to Relenza.
-This is a big benefit, as the drug is useful across a broad spectrum of influenza viruses and has the potential to help many individuals with symptoms of the flu.
+This is a significant benefit, as the drug appears to remain useful across a broad spectrum of influenza viruses and has the potential to help many individuals with symptoms of the flu.

-Relenza is administered via oral inhalation and each package includes a Diskhaler for the correct administration.
-The dose is formulated as a dry powder that is inhaled directly into the respiratory tract where it helps to treat and prevent infection of influenza.
+Relenza is administered via oral inhalation and each package includes a Diskhaler, which is the inhaler for this drug, for its correct administration.
+The dose is formulated as a dry powder that is inhaled directly into the respiratory tract where it helps to treat and prevent infection by the virus.

-Some patients that take Relenza may notice adverse effects such as dizziness, nasal irritation and joint pain.
-Allergy to zanamivir or other components in the medication is also possible and people who notice signs of allergy should seek immediate medical attention.
-Patients may notice signs of:
+An allergy to zanamivir or other components in the medication is also possible; therefore, people who notice signs of an allergic reaction should seek immediate medical attention.
+Signs of an allergic reaction may include: